BOYS AND GIRLS

 5. Protests/complaints must be reported to the Director of Tennis immediately

-- 1. The director of Tennis and the Tennis Committee shall have the authority to establish as many divisions as necessary and shall establish the format for the State Championship Playoffs subject to approval of the Committee.
+1. The RIIL, Director of Tennis, and the Tennis Sport Committee shall have the authority to establish as many divisions as necessary and shall establish the format for the State Championship Playoffs subject to approval of the Committee.

 2. The sites for all tournaments will be decided by the Director of Tennis.
 All sites may be subject to change due to availability and weather conditions.